Learn More About Tim Brown

 Brown’s unique expertise is at the intersection of design, science, technology and the arts.
 For over two decades, he has been teaching organizations how to innovate better by looking beyond the design itself to its potential for improving the human experience and for solving big problems.
 Though it has been around for some time, many organizations still don’t know what design thinking is, which says a lot about how much has “changed” around innovation in the last few decades.

-“Design thinking draws its strength from democratizing the design process, from putting the tools of design into the hands of as many diverse people as possible,” says Brown, executive chair of the global design firm IDEO, where he served as President and CEO from 2000 to 2019.
+“Design thinking draws its strength from democratizing the design process, from putting the tools of design into the hands of as many diverse people as possible,” says Brown, co-chair of the global design firm IDEO, where he also served as President and CEO from 2000 to 2019.
 “It’s about multi-disciplinary groups of thinkers coming together to tackle problems (some that may not yet be obvious), to collectively consider all possibilities and solutions, and repeatedly refine.”

 As a leading voice for solving global and organizational problems through design thinking and design collectivism, Brown advises senior executives and boards of global Fortune 100 companies and frequently speaks about the value of design thinking, creative leadership and innovation.
 His critically acclaimed 2009 book, “Change by Design: How Design Thinking Transforms Organizations and Inspires Innovation” challenged existing models and the concepts laid the foundation for the way he works with clients today.